 BY CAR: From the Rothenburg ob der Tauber tourism website: “Take Highway A7 Würzburg – Ulm to Rothenburg.
 Take exit 108 “Rothenburg / Tauber” and follow the signposts for the town centre.
 Those driving to Rothenburg will be happy to know that it’s allowed to drive anywhere inside the old town of Rothenburg, as long as your car fits in the road, though parking isn’t too easy to come by in the old town as the streets are quite narrow, and mostly bustling with day-trippers.

 BY TRAIN: I visited Rothenburg in a train (from Munich to Rothenburg ob der Tauber train station).
 The station is located very close to the Old Town, so you can get there by foot in less than 10 minutes.
-Use the Deutsche Bahn website to plan your journey.
 The train journey takes 3-4 hours depending on which train you catch (from Munich as well as from Frankfurt).